-In the last article in this series I looked at how to get the knowledge, qualifications and competence base required for the entry level strength and conditioning coach.
+In the last article in the ‘how to become a strength and conditioning coach’ series, I looked at how to get the knowledge, qualifications and competence-base required for the entry-level strength and conditioning coach.
 Click here to read it if you missed this post!
 Before I get into this let’s remember why we do what we do.
 This is about helping others to achieve their version of success, whatever that looks like.

 Getting Experience as a strength and conditioning coach